Free Financial Tool

 Combine ROI with IRR, NPV, and payback period for comprehensive investment analysis that accounts for timing, risk, and absolute returns.

-Target ROI benchmarks vary by asset class: 7-10% for stocks, 8-12% for real estate, 15-25% for business acquisitions to compensate for different risk levels.
+Target ROI benchmarks vary by asset class: 10.4% historical average for S&P 500 equities, 8-12% for real estate (NCREIF long-run: 9.0%), 15-30% for business acquisitions to compensate for active management and illiquidity.

 Frequently Asked Questions